SweepCasinos > Vegas Gems

 Icon of a orange lightbulb on transparent background Pro Tip: Buy Mid-Tier First to Prime Chests

-Due to the Bonus Gems only showing when a Shard package is confirmed at Vegas Gems, I found it useful to compare that with how BCGame.us has been about coin access.
+Because Bonus Gems only show up after you confirm a Shard package at Vegas Gems, I found it made sense to compare that with how BCGame.us handles coin access.

-This level of control changes how you move through the site, since Vegas Gems gives you fixed packages — BCGame adjusts with you.
+This kind of control changes how you move through the site.
+Vegas Gems hands you preset bundles.
+BCGame builds around what you decide to spend.

 Vegas Gems Casino Prize Redemptions